Program Summary

 Plan B: Project Option

-Requires 27 credits of regular courses (other than independent study) and 3 credits of independent study with the submission of a report.
+Requires 27 credits of regular courses and 3 credits of independent study with the submission of a full project report.

 Plan A: Thesis Option